College Admission Case Studies for A/A+ Students

 Changes made through consulting: This client came to us in the second month of his senior year.
 The student had an interest in business and finance, but his overall profile did not fit this oversubscribed major.
-With our strategic positioning plan we made him a compelling East Asian Studies applicant.
-As an Indian male this plan allowed him to stand out at top schools.
+With our strategic positioning plan, we made him a compelling East Asian Studies applicant.
+As an Indian male, this plan allowed him to stand out at top schools.
 As advised, he started a blog to enhance his knowledge in East Asian Studies.
-Many of his other extracurricular activities helped in this plan as he had focused on the political relationships between China and the United States in debate and was involved in Chinese cultural activities through CHS and CCSF .
-The rest of his application focused around the research he would explore in not only how linguistics and culture have developed so far, but also how it would develop in the future.
+Many of his other extracurricular activities helped in this plan as he had focused on the political relationships between China and the United States in debate and was involved in Chinese cultural activities through CHS and CCSF.
+The rest of his application focused on the research he would explore not only how linguistics and culture have developed so far, but also how they would develop in the future.

 Outcome: Accepted at Carnegie Mellon

 Client Profile: Asian female at a competitive private school.
 Didn’t get into any Ivy League schools applying on her own as an economics major despite straight As and near-perfect scores and decided to take a gap year to work on her art and reapply.

 Changes made through consulting: The student was shut out by the Ivies and Ivy pluses.
 She took a gap year and engaged Solomon in the fall of her gap year.
 She is quite an accomplished artist and so she was positioned as an art history major with a focus on Mexicana women in art history.
 She conducted her own research and studies art during her travels to Mexico.
 She blogged and when she returned to the states, she started to work on her nonprofit where she empowered the elderly population through art completely funded by her own art.
 She reapplied to a select few of the Ivies as an art history/cultural anthropology major.

 Outcome: Accepted at Columbia, Cornell, Williams, USC, and UC Berkeley